dguzenko/newdocs/docs/imagepro.md

 Allows to displays Widgetkit widgets, such as Slideshow, Gallery, Grid and others, using the element data as source.

-You can find demo of different widgets [here](http://yootheme.com/demo/widgetkit/joomla/#widgets).
+You can find the widgets demo [here](http://yootheme.com/demo/widgetkit/joomla/#widgets).

 **Note:** In order to use this layout, Widgetkit 2 should be installed.
 All widgets' configurations are made via WK2 dialog window.